ReactTooltip/react-tooltip/README.md

 ### The tooltip is broken/not showing up

 Make sure you've imported the default styling.
-You only need to do this once on your application, `App.jsx`/`App.tsx` is usually a good place to do it.
+You only need to do this once on your application and only if you are using a version before `5.13.0`, `App.jsx`/`App.tsx` is usually a good place to do it.

 ```jsx
 import 'react-tooltip/dist/react-tooltip.css'